 (a) Active Duty Orders.
-The first time an employee requests leave because of a qualifying exigency as described in section 31-51qq-49 of the Regulations of Connecticut State Agencies arising out of the active duty, or notification of an impending call or order to active duty, of a military member in the Armed Forces, an employer may require the employee to provide a copy of the military member's active duty orders or other documentation issued by the military which indicates that the military member is on active duty status, or has been notified of an impending call to active duty status, and the dates of the military member's active duty service.
-This information need only be provided to the employer once.
-A copy of new active duty orders or other documentation issued by the military may be required by the employer if the need for leave because of a qualifying exigency as described in section 31-51qq-49 of the Regulations of

-Connecticut State Agencies arises out of a different active duty status or notification of an impending call to active duty status, of the same or a different military member.
+The first time an employee requests leave because of a qualifying exigency, as described in section 31-51qq-49 of the Regulations of Connecticut State Agencies, arising out of the active duty, or notification of an impending call or order to active duty, of a military member in the Armed Forces, an employer may require the employee to provide a copy of the military member's active duty orders or other documentation issued by the military which indicates that the military member is on active duty status, or has been notified of an impending call to active duty status, and the dates of the military member's active duty orders or other documentation issued by the military orders or other documentation issued by the military orders or other documentation issued by the military member once.
+A copy of new active duty orders or other documentation issued by the military may be required by the employer if the need for leave because of a qualifying exigency, as described in section 31-51qq-49 of the Regulations of Connecticut State Agencies, arises out of a different active duty status or notification of an impending call to active duty status, of the same or a different military member.